ethanlee515/animerec/README.md

 how many of the neighboring users have watched the given series.
 If the number of neighbors that have watched the series is below 10, this might cause the predicted rating to be less accurate, as there is less data from which to calculate the predicted rating.
-As a result, the program will output a warning that tells the user that the series is comparatively unpopular, and that results should be taken into context.
+As a result, the program will output a warning that tells the user that the series is comparatively unpopular, and that those results should be taken into context.

 Docstrings are available to describe the functions of each source file.